You want to get into Open Science? Welcome!

 The format: The sessions are a combination of discussing current issues in academia and introducing new, innovative research methods.
 We go with the flow and look forward to incorporating everyone’s interests into the session plan.
 Most sessions are run online and are a combination of a presentation and discussions among all attendees.

 Inclusivity: Everyone is welcome to join us- skeptics and enthusiasts alike.
 We are hoping for a diverse range of attendees from all career stages, disciplines and backgrounds and look forward to learning from each other.

 ReproducibiliTea is coming to LSHTM!
 Sign up to the email list above for information on reproducibility-themed journal club sessions with a health-related twist.
 To volunteer to run a session or for questions, please contact Anna Schultze at anna.schultze[at]lshtm.ac.uk

-Our Reproducibilitea journal club will meet 4 times per year, and will be in collaboration with the Open Science Community Maastricht.
+Our Reproducibilitea journal club meets 4 times per year, and is in collaboration with the Open Science Community Maastricht.
 We aim to make Open Science visible at Maastricht University, and to facilitate discussion between researchers, departments and faculties on integrating open science in everyday research.

 This ReproducibiliTea is associated with the Mannheim Open Science Meetup, bringing together open science enthusiasts across various institutions in Mannheim.
 Find us on Twitter @MAOpenScience

 As our community consists of various disciplines, the ReproducibiliTea Mannheim wants to cover open science topics of broader interest.
-Meetings will be held monthly.
-Being “born” during the pandemic, we don’t have a real life meeting location (yet!).
+Meetings will be held monthly at every 2nd Tuesday of the month at the Central Institute of Mental Health, Mannheim

 Welcome to the McMaster ReproducibiliTea journal club!
 We discuss how we can help make science transparent, reproducible, and cumulative.